mattxwang/lowkey/README.md

 Visit what follows the "Server address:" line (which is normally [http://127.0.0.1:4000/](http://127.0.0.1:4000/)).

 And voila!
 Everything should work for you!
 Congrats, you lowkey did it!

+Note: you can use `rake` to build and test the output of `bundle exec jekyll build`.